` Community News Service » Alumni stories - Community News Service

 I would not have the job I have today without CNS introducing me to the world of journalism and rekindling my love of writing.
 I learned how to ask the right questions and where to look for the answers in order to tell compelling short-form stories about things that matter in my community.
 I’m forever in debt to the program steering me toward a career of meaningful work.

-I am much more intentional about my news consumption, and reporting has give me greater insight into civic processes and how government operates.
+I am much more intentional about my news consumption, and reporting has given me greater insight into civic processes and how the government operates.

 Luke Zarzecki